More Information About Research Resources

 Supreme Court Records and Briefs, 1832-1978 - A reproduction of page images that comprises over 150,000 cases from the generation before the American Civil War to the decade of the Vietnam War and Watergate.
 It covers every aspect of law: civil rights law; constitutional law; corporate law; environmental law; gender law; labor law; legal history and legal theory; property law; taxation; trademark and intellectual property law, among other subjects.
 Document types include Appellant's Brief; Appellee's Brief; Application for Review; Application for Writ; Brief in Opposition; Brief of Real Party; Intervenor's Brief; Jurisdictional Statement; Letter Brief; Opposition for Review; Oral Transcript; Petition; Petition for Rehearing; Petitioner's Brief; Petition for Writ of Certiorari; Relator's Brief; Supplement to Petition; Transcript; among other sources.

-Szladits' Bibliography on Foreign and Comparative Law: Books and
+Szladits' Bibliography on Foreign and Comparative Law: Books and Articles in English

 Tax Law - This page provides links to Internet information resources for research in U.S. tax law.